 Our product development costs will increase if we experience delays in preclinical studies or clinical trials or in obtaining marketing approvals.
 We do not know whether any of our planned preclinical studies or clinical trials will begin on a timely basis or at all, will need to be restructured, or will be completed on schedule, or at all.
-Our ongoing trials of ripretinib continue to generate additional data that may be requested by the FDA.
+Our ongoing trials continue to generate additional data that may be requested by the FDA.
 The FDA may request additional information or data and any such requests could result in clinical trial delays.
-Furthermore, the FDA could place a clinical hold, either another partial clinical hold or a full clinical hold, on our ripretinib trials if they are not satisfied with the information we provide to them, which could result in delays for the trial.
+Furthermore, the FDA could place a clinical hold, either another partial clinical hold or a full clinical hold, on our trials if they are not satisfied with the information we provide to them, which could result in delays for the trial.
 Significant preclinical study or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our drug candidates or allow our competitors to bring products to market before we do and impair our ability to successfully commercialize our drug candidates and may harm our business and results of operations.

-We may utilize companion diagnostics in our planned clinical trials in the future in order to identify appropriate patient populations for our drug candidates.
+We may utilize companion diagnostics in our planned clinical trials in the future in order to identify appropriate patient populations.
 If a satisfactory companion diagnostic is not commercially available, we may be required to create or obtain one that would be subject to regulatory approval requirements.
 The process of obtaining or creating such diagnostic is time consuming and costly.

-The current pandemic of COVID-19 and the future outbreak of other highly infectious or contagious diseases, could seriously harm our research, development and potential future commercialization efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition, and results of operations.
+The current pandemic of COVID-19, including recurring surges and waves of infection, and the future outbreak of other highly infectious or contagious diseases, could seriously harm our research, development and commercialization efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition, and results of operations.

 Broad-based business or economic disruptions could adversely affect our ongoing or planned research and development activities.
-For example, in December 2019, an outbreak of a novel strain of coronavirus originated in Wuhan, China, and has since spread to a number of other countries, including the U.S. To date, the COVID-19 pandemic has caused significant disruptions to the U.S. and global economy and has contributed to significant volatility and negative pressure in financial markets.
-The global impact of the outbreak is continually evolving and, as additional cases of the virus are identified, many countries, including the U.S., have reacted by instituting quarantines, restrictions on travel and mandatory closures of businesses.
-Certain states and cities, including where we or the third parties with whom we engage operate, have also reacted by instituting quarantines, restrictions on travel, "shelter in place" rules, restrictions on types of business that may continue to operate, and/or restrictions on the types of construction projects that may continue.
-For example, on March 23, 2020, the Governor of Massachusetts ordered all individuals living in the Commonwealth of Massachusetts to stay at their place of residence for an indefinite period of time (subject to certain exceptions to facilitate authorized necessary activities) to mitigate the impact of the COVID-19 pandemic.
+For example, in December 2019, an outbreak of a novel strain of coronavirus spread to the majority of countries around the world, including the U.S. To date, the COVID-19 pandemic has caused significant disruptions to the U.S. and global economy and has contributed to significant volatility and negative pressure in financial markets.
+The global impact of the outbreak continues to evolve as additional cases of the virus are identified and public health officials learn more about the spread of the virus and the efficacy of containment measures.
+Many countries, including the U.S., have reacted by instituting varying levels of quarantines, restrictions on travel and mandatory closures of businesses.
+Certain states and cities, including where we or the third parties with whom we engage operate, have also engaged in efforts to mitigate the impact of the COVID-19 pandemic by instituting restrictions on types of business that may continue to operate, and/or restrictions on the types of construction projects that may continue.
+Although some of these restrictions have been eased or lifted in a phased approach over time, additional, more restrictive orders, proclamations, and/or directives may be issued in the future.